theBoilingPoint/MizJam1_ZeroGravity/README.md

 # Miz Jam 1: Zero Gravity
 Hi, this is __Xinran Tao__.
 Thank you very much for downloading this project!
 This projected was submitted on 05/09/2020.

+## Check it out!
+The game is published on [itch.io](https://theboilingpoint.itch.io/zero-gravity).
+You can play it with a browser on your PC.
+I've also written a blog post about the development process.
+You can check it out [here](https://www.xinrantao.com/project/zero-gravity).

 ## The Structure of the Scripts
 ```
 ├─Player